 Grinding the batter

 In South India, people use a wet grinder to grind idli batter.
-However I personally don’t want to have a separate gadget just to make batter, so I use a high performance blender (Vitamix) to grind the batter.
-You need a strong grinder that can make the batter very fine, while not heating it up.
+However, I personally don’t want to have a separate gadget just to make batter, so I use a high-performance blender (Vitamix) to grind the batter.
+You need a strong grinder that can make the batter very fine without heating it up.

 In India, most people have a mixie (short for mixer grinder) at home.
-These mixie’s are often not high performance, and can heat the batter too much can will hinder proper fermentation.
-If you have to use a mixer to grind the batter, then grind in small quantities and add ice cold water to keep the batter cool.
+These mixies are often not high-performance, and can heat the batter too much, which can hinder proper fermentation.
+If you have to use a mixer to grind the batter, then grind in small quantities and add ice-cold water to keep the batter cool.

 The best way is to grind rice and dal separately and then mix them together.